Zaviar Gooden: College career

 Gooden enrolled in the University of Missouri, where he played for coach Gary Pinkel's Missouri Tigers football team from 2009 to 2012.
 Before the start of his freshman season, Gooden made the transition from safety to linebacker.
 During his first season he was used as backup to the starting linebackers, but played in 13 games, making 30 tackles and forcing one fumble.

 It was his sophomore season that Gooden became a starter and immediately made a big impact.
 From the 13 games, he led the team in defense, making 84 tackles and three sacks, breaking up five passes and making two interceptions.

 He kept up his momentum in his junior season, with 80 tackles, one sack, two interceptions and four broken up passes in his 13 games.

 His senior season was broken up by a hamstring injury and he played only 10 games, from which he made 61 tackles and a single interception, which was returned for a touchdown versus Southeastern Louisiana Lions.

 Professional career

-2013 NFL Draft

-Gooden posted good numbers at the NFL Scouting Combine, and during Pro Day he beat all linebackers in every regard except vertical jump.

 Tennessee Titans

-The Tennessee Titans drafted Gooden in the third round with the 97th overall pick of the 2013 NFL Draft.
+The Tennessee Titans selected Gooden in the third round with the 97th overall pick of the 2013 NFL draft.

 On September 5, 2015, Gooden was placed on injured reserve with a hamstring injury, but was waived the following week.